aloicerains/alx-higher_level_programming/README.md

 ### alx-higher_level_programming
 ================================

-The repository contains project files beginning the introduction to higher level programming in Python language.
+The repository contains project files beginning the introduction to higher level programming in Python, MySQL, and JavaScript.
 Some of the directories in this repository are brefily outlined.
 * 0x00-python-hello_world: contains files on introduction to higher level programming
 * 0x01-python-if_else_loops_functions: contains projects on python loops